FortinetCloudCSE/cFOS-GKE-Workshop/content/03Chapter3/2_Task1.md

 ```
 file="multus_auto.yml"
-#multusconfig="/tmp/multus-conf/07-multus.conf"
 multusconfig="auto"
 multus_bin_hostpath="/home/kubernetes/bin"
 cat << EOF > $file
 # Note:
-#   This deployment file is designed for 'quickstart' of Multus, easy installation to test it,
+#   This deployment file is designed for 'quickstart' of multus, easy installation to test it,
 #   hence this deployment yaml does not care about following things intentionally.
 #     - various configuration options
 #     - minor deployment scenario